datopian/playbook/style-guide/README.md

 ## TL;DR

+* Be consistent ... and don't rewrite existing code to follow this guide.
+* Don't violate a guideline without a good reason.
+(A reason is good when you can convince a teammate.)
 * We use Python and Javascript (Node.js).
 If you plan to develop in another language please flag this and discuss.
 * Tests are required.
 Unit tests, as well as functional and integration tests.
 Aiming for test coverage of 80% and above is desirable.
   * Tests must be automated via a continuous integration platform that is triggered when code is pushed to the canonical repository.